brilam/remove-bg/README.md

 A Python API wrapper for removing backgrounds from picture using remove.bg's API

 # License
-This code is licensed under GNU GPL v3.0.
+This code is licensed under the MIT License.
 See [here](https://github.com/brilam/remove-bg/blob/master/LICENSE) for more details.

 # Installation
 `pip install removebg`